AgungDanuWijaya/INVDFT/README.md

 	"Spin_dn": 5, "Spin_up": 5};
 ------------

-run file run_dft.java in Interface package
+run file run_dft.java in Interface package<p>
+Users can change the DFT function in the exc_tipe variable, where the available functions are LSDA, GGA_B_88, ANN, ann_metaGGA.
+ANN and ann_metaGGA are user-defined XC types.

 ## Save Integral